how to define your motor inside your drive train

 • isolation from the grid avoiding potential resonances and reducing impacts from utility transients such as lightning and other equipment switching.

 This architecture does not allow for regenerative operation or extremely quick deceleration.
 An active front-end version of this architecture is rarely economically viable.
 You can use this kind of drive for general purpose applications.
-For the more demanding applications with 4 quadrant and high dynamic response, you will need to look into the more advanced topologies.
-In fact, those advanced topologies are quite often a combination of above mentioned topologies.
+For the more demanding applications with 4 quadrant and high dynamic response, you will need to investigate the more advanced topologies.
+In fact, those advanced topologies are quite often a combination of above-mentioned topologies.
 Just fill out our form for more advice.

 rectifier-cap-inverter- with waveforms-line current dc-voltage and output voltage